tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 # separating responsibilities
 ## [managing dependencies](/manage-dependencies)
 - this topic is covered as separate [summary blog](/manage-dependencies)

+## selecting the target code smell
+- the truth about refactoring is that it sometimes makes things worse, in which case your efforts serve gallantly to disprove an idea.
+- it's entirely possible that you do not yet know what change will make it open.
+At this point, you must decide whether it's better to proceed with additional modifications to teh code, or better to revert the previous change and take a different tack.
+- you must continue to be guided by code smells, and doing so requires that you identify the smells in the current code.
+- **superfluous differences raises the cost of reading code, and increases the difficulty of future refactorings.**
+- identifying patterns in code
+  - one way to get better at identifying smells is to practice describing the characteristics/patterns of code.
+Including any patterns that you see, and things you like, hate, or don't understand.
+  - the following questions draw attention to a number of interesting characteristics of the code as it's written so far:
+    - do any method have the same shape?
+    - do any method take an argument of the same name?
+    - do argument of the same name always mean the same thing?
+    - if you were going to break this class into 2 pieces, where's the dividing line?
+    - do the tests in the conditionals have any thing in common?
+    - how many branches do the conditionals have?
+    - do the methods contain any code other than the conditional?
+    - does each method depend more on the argument that got passed, or on the class as a whole?
+    - these eight questions group certain methods together.
+The same-shaped, same kind of conditional testing, bottle number taking, argument-depending, flocked five methods fall into one group, and the song, verses, and verse methods into another.
+  - insisting upon messages
+    - as an oo practitioner, when you see a conditional, the hairs on your neck should stand up.
+You should feel entitled to send messages to objects.
+It means that objects are missing and suggests that subsequent refactorings are needed to reveal them.
+    - Collaborators must be brought together in useful combinations, and assembling these combinations requires knowing which objects are suitable.
+    - there's a big difference between a conditional that selects the correct object and one that supplies behavior.
+The first is acceptable and generally unavaidable.
+THe second suggests that you're missing objects in your domain.
+  - squint test rule
+    - put the code of interest on your screen
+    - lean back
+    - squint your eyes such that you can still see the code, but can no longer read it
+    - look for:
+      - change in shape, and
+      - change in color
+    - changes in indentation reveal the presense of conditionals, the more nested level of conditionals, the more complexed/complicated the code site.
+    - changes in color indicate difference in the level of abstraction.
+A method that intermixes many colors tells a story that will be difficult to follow.
+  - analyzing the "flocked five" (`quantity`, `container`, `action`, `pronoun`, `successor`) using the above questions
+    - do any methods have the same shape?
+      - they all have the same shape according to squint tests
+    - do any methods take an argument of the same name?
+      - yes, the flocked five methods take number as an argument and the arguments represent the bottle number rather than a verse number from the argument number of verse method.
+      - **having multiple methods that take the same argument (indicate duplicate concept, not duplicate name) is a code smell.
+In an ideal world, each different concept would have its own unique, precise name, and there would be no ambiguity.**
+    - if you were going to break this class into 2 pieces, where's the dividing line?
+      - after verse and before the flocked five methods.
+    - do the tests in the conditionals have anything in common?
+      - test for `number` to be exactly equal to another value
+      - **testing for equality has several benefits over the alternatives.
+Most obviously, it narrows the range of things that meet condition.
+This reduces the difficulty of debugging errors.
+Testing of equality also makes the code more precise, and this precision enables future refactorings.**
+    - how many branches do the conditionals have?
+    - do the methods contain any code other than the conditional?
+      - no
+    - do methods that take `number` as an argument depend more on `number`, or more on the class as a whole?

+## extracting classes
+- *Primitive obsession* is when you use one of the built-in data types to represent a concept in your domain.
+Obsessing on a primitive results in code that passes built-in types around and supplies behavior for them.
+- use *Extract class* to create a home for the domain concepts in place of the primitive.

+### modelling abstractions
+- it's easy to imagine creating objects that stand in for things, but the power of OO is that it lets you model ideas, things that don't physically exist.
+Modellable ideas often lie dormant in interactions between objects.

 ## combing objects with composition